MarynaShavlak/dev-interview-hub/src/entities/User/model/services/initAuthData/README.md

 #  `initAuthData` Thunk Documentation

 The `initAuthData` thunk is an asynchronous action designed to initialize authentication data based on the user ID stored in local storage.
-This thunk leverages the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous logic and state management required for fetching user data and setting design preferences.
+This thunk leverages the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous logic and state management required for fetching user data from the API and setting up user-specific features.

 ## Parameters